dwelden/Azure-DataFactory-ADF-Snowflake-Connector/Readme.md

 Solution is a regular Azure Function app which mimics the output of a Durable function.
-Major change was where the durable function was actually executing & waiting for original query to be finished to report back the result, I had to build something that didnt waited around for long runnning queries to finish.
-Below is how it was done to satisfy all 3 requests from Ver-1 users.
+Major change was where the durable function was actually executing & waiting for original query to be finished to report back the result, I had to build something that didn't wait around for long runnning queries to finish.
+Below is how I was able to satisfy all 3 major requests from users of my initial connector.

  1. ADF makes a rest call to Snowflake_Function & submits a JSON payload with a Query to execute.
 (JSON includes Snowflake connection parameters + the SQL statement )